Protect Yourself Against COVID with Exercise

 - Exercise increases the amount and function of immune cells which include T-lymphocytes, neutrophils, macrophages, and monocytes.

-- Exercise regulates inflammatory proteins to fight lung infections and inhibit reduction in lung function should a lung infection occur.
+- Exercise regulates inflammatory proteins to fight lung infections and inhibit the reduction in lung function should a lung infection occur.

 Exercise also has anti-oxidative effects by releasing myokines which are proteins that protect against oxidative stress